anhnguyendepocen/M335/docs/presentations_class/day_13.md

 **Now that we have learned about factors let's take some time to fix our Case Study 6 work.**

 >  1. Let's correctly sort our x-axes and then include both bars when we are making bar plots.
->  2. Let's fix our axis labels using legends.
+>  2. Let's fix our axis labels and legends.
 >  3. Is there something better we can do than bar-plots?